AnnMarieW/dash-bootstrap-templates/README.md

 - It makes these templates available for use in any app using Dash or any of the Dash Labs layout templates.
 Currently, these are available only in a few of the Dash Labs layout templates.
--  Since the templates are not create on-the-fly, it increases app performance and eliminates the risk that the template fail to build.
+-  Since the templates are not create on-the-fly, it increases app performance and eliminates the risk that a template fails to build.
 -  It eliminates runtime dependency of tinycss2 and spectra.
-(Those are only used to create the templates that are included in this library)
+In Dash Labs those are required because the templates are created on-the-fly.
+In this library the templates are already created and just need to be added with `load_figure_template()`

 ## Demo Apps
-### Dash Bootstrap Figure Template VS The Plotly default
+### Dash Bootstrap Figure Template vs. The Plotly default

 #### demo_minty.py  [See the code](https://github.com/AnnMarieW/dash-bootstrap-templates/blob/main/demo_minty.py)
 ![image](https://user-images.githubusercontent.com/72614349/115800602-d4286500-a38f-11eb-90d3-b6c96f5367ae.png)